 What does AFF Level 1 involve?

 Before you can jump you will complete an intensive day of ground training with one of our British Parachute Association (BPA) qualified AFF Instructors.
+The jump will take place the following day making this a 2-day course.

 - Arrive 8.30am for registration.